design-by-brian/TicTacToe/README.md

 # TicTacToe
-TicTacToe terminal game written in C++.
-Utilises my own implementation of a linked list.
+TicTacToe terminal game written in C. Utilises my own implementation of a linked list.

 To play game, run make command to compile code and create executable files.
 Run command "./TicTacToe settings.txt". settings.txt can be adjusted to change settings.